 - Working with one piece of dough at a time and keeping the rest covered, shape the dough into a ball.

-- Scoop a portion of the filling onto the center of the disc.
-Pleat to seal.
+- Assemble the pizzaman.
+Scoop a portion of the filling onto the center of the disc.
+Top with 1 tablespoon of cheese.

 - Place on your prepared paper squares in the steamer basket.
 Repeat for the remaining dough.
 Let rest, covered, about 45 minutes.